elwais/elwais.github.io/essays/on-typescript/on-typescript.md

   - Learning
 ---

-Consider the following bit of code I wrote this week in a timed programming
+## An Example

-assignment:
+Consider the following bit of Typescript code I wrote this week in a timed programming assignment.

 ```typescript
 function temperatureConverter(int temperature, str temperatureType) {